Applies to managed Chrome browsers and Chrome OS devices.

 If your devices can’t be updated immediately, and they use the same web servers as your Chrome users, you can enable temporary support for Symantec certificates until you replace or upgrade your devices.
 If this applies to you, contact the DigiCert representative assigned to your Symantec account to develop a plan to transition to a new Certificate Authority.

-If your enterprise depends on a partner site that uses Symantec certificates, contact the webmaster to find out their schedule for replacing the certificates.
+If your enterprise depends on a partner site that uses Symantec certificates, contact the website administrator to find out their schedule for replacing the certificates.
 These sites should transition their certificates immediately, to avoid any disruption to your enterprise

 If your partner can’t update their site immediately, consider enabling temporary support for Symantec certificates, until the site is updated.